Claude Johnson (baseball)

-Claude Cecil Johnson (January 4, 1894 - January 5, 1965), nicknamed "Hooks", was an American Negro league second baseman between 1916 and 1930.
+Claude Cecil Johnson (January 4, 1894 - January 5, 1965), nicknamed "Hooks", was an American Negro league baseball second baseman between 1916 and 1930.

 A native of Youngstown, Ohio, Johnson made his Negro leagues debut in 1916 for the Lincoln Stars.
 He went on to play for several teams, including three seasons with the Cleveland Tate Stars, and three with the Detroit Stars, before finishing his career with the Birmingham Black Barons in 1930.
 Johnson died in Youngstown in 1965 at age 71.